Austin Smith (politician): Voter signature forgery

-Smith has long been an "election integrity warrior" and promoter of stolen election conspiracy theories, dismissing signature verification on Maricopa County ballots as "a joke."
+Smith has long been an "election integrity warrior" and promoter of stolen election conspiracy theories, dismissing signature verification on Maricopa County ballots as "a joke".
 In April 2024 he withdrew his bid for reelection and resigned from Turning Point Action, three days after he was accused in a court filing of forging voter signatures on petitions he filed to qualify for the July Republican primary.
 Smith denied wrongdoing but said he could not afford the cost of litigating the matter.
 The allegations were referred to the Arizona attorney general's office for review, while Smith alleged Democrats had engineered the complaint.

-In June 2025, Arizona Attorney General Kris Mayes announced that Smith had been indicted on 14 counts related to fraudulent candidate signatures on June 10, 2025.
-Smith was "charged with multiple felonies and misdemeanors, including deceiving the Secretary of State’s office with petitions containing forged elector signatures and signing names other than his own to the nominating petition."
-He pled guilty in November 2025.
+In June 2025, Arizona Attorney General Kris Mayes announced that Smith had been indicted on 14 counts related to fraudulent candidate signatures on his nomination for the Republican primary in Arizona's 29th district.
+Smith was "charged with multiple felonies and misdemeanors, including deceiving the Secretary of State's office with petitions containing forged elector signatures and signing names other than his own to the nominating petition."
+He pled guilty in November 2025, admitting to having forged more than one hundred signatures.
+On January 6, 2026, he was sentenced to probation and a five-year ban on running for public office.